btc-vision/opnet-unit-test/README.md

 ## Introduction

-The **OP_NET Smart Contract Testing Framework** is designed to facilitate the development and testing of smart contracts on the OPNet blockchain.
+The **OP_NET Smart Contract Testing Framework** is designed to facilitate the development and testing of smart contracts.
 It includes utilities, test cases, and a structured environment to ensure that your contracts work as intended under various conditions.

 ## Project Structure